 Article continues in English below

-Roger Peverelli, co fundador de DIGITAL INSURANCE AGENDA – DIA – nos ofrece un adelanto de su intervención en la VIII Edición de INSURANCE WORLD CHALLENGES que tendrá lugar en Bilbao el 26 de Marzo y que se ha convertido en el mayor Festival de la Aceleración de la Innovación y la tecnología aplicada para España y la Comunidad Iberoamericana.
+Roger Peverelli, co fundador de DIGITAL INSURANCE AGENDA – DIA – nos ofrece un adelanto de su intervención en la VIII Edición de INSURANCE WORLD CHALLENGES que tendrá lugar en Bilbao el 23 de septiembre y que se ha convertido en el mayor Festival de la Aceleración de la Innovación y la tecnología aplicada para España y la Comunidad Iberoamericana.
 Los que asistan podrán escuchar y establecer contactos – actif networking – con más de 17 Speakers y mas de 25 creadores de Insurtech seleccionadas del Observatorio – Radar de Community of Insurance.

 Su artículo “no tiene desperdicio” y nos descubre el lado apasionante del seguro.